DayBright-David/MGIF/README.md

 Before executing the code, please download the dataset from https://bci.med.tsinghua.edu.cn/download.html and place it in the `dataset` folder at the same directory level as the scripts.
 For instance, store all Benchmark subject data in the `dataset/Benchmark` directory.

+We also conducted additional validation experiments, and the data has been made publicly available at: [https://zenodo.org/records/14044363](https://doi.org/10.5281/zenodo.14044363), which we hope will serve as a valuable reference for future researchers.

 ## Get started

 The command to compute accuracy and ITR for different recognition algorithms on the Benchmark and Beta datasets is: